 Output: 2100 HL

 Founded in 1800, this is another village family affair with variable closing hours depending on how busy it is.
 The interior has a rustic feel, all in wood and the outside seating area may lack trees but there’s ample shade and a nice atmosphere.
 There is a warm menu most days but again, don’t get there late expecting a full meal or you may be disappointed.
 That was the case for me.
 I’d been there for a passing beer twice but had always wanted to eat there.
 On returning, I got there a bit late and had to settle for an admittedly excellent mixed meat plate.
-Both their Hell and Dunkle Landbiers are similar dry affairs and quite good.
+Both their Landbier Hell and Landbier Dunkel are similar dry affairs and quite good.